-- Our school meals are provided by Independent Catering and cooked on site. - Menu choices for the week are displayed in the school hall, sent out to parents and are available on the school website. - Independent Catering menus comply with the Governments guidelines for nutritional standards (February 2015), both in: - > Food based: complying with the different types of food recommended that children should be offered in a school lunch and their frequency. - > Nutrient based: complying with the proportion of recommended nutrients that children should receive from a school lunch.

-- All children are given a portion of vegetables as part of their meals.
+- · Our school meals are provided by Independent Catering and cooked on site. - Menu choices for the week are displayed in the school hall, sent out to parents and are available on the school website. - Independent Catering menus comply with the Governments guidelines for nutritional standards (January 2015), both in: - > Food based: complying with the different types of food recommended that children should be offered in a school lunch and their frequency. - > Nutrient based: complying with the proportion of recommended nutrients that children should receive from a school lunch. - All children are given a portion of vegetables as part of their school meal.
 They are encouraged to try some, even if it is a small portion.
-Incentives are provided to increase the uptake of school meals and to encourage children to eat their lunch. - Due to the large difference in calorie requirements between infants and juniors, portion sizes are adjusted accordingly. - A vegetarian option is available on the school menu every day for any children who require this. - The school encourages children to try out school dinners.
-Our catering arrangements mean that children can have a school dinner on any day they wish. - The school caterers attend parents' meetings as a means of engaging them.
+Children are also able to select items from the salad cart - Incentives are provided to increase the uptake of school meals and to encourage children to eat their lunch. - Due to the large difference in calorie requirements between infants and juniors, portion sizes are adjusted accordingly. - A vegetarian option is available on the school menu every day for any children who require this. - The school encourages children to try out school dinners.
+Our catering arrangements mean that children can have a school dinner on any day they wish. - The school caterers attend parents' meetings as a means of engaging them. - Food allergy information is provided.